06 Oct What is Steel Decking?

 The combination of steel or metal decking acting compositely with a concrete slab and a steel frame forms a lightweight, cost-effective floor construction that does not require the use of traditional formwork with props.

-It’s a highly effective structural solution for multi-storey steel framed structures and metal / steel decking doesn’t necessarily have to be used as part of a composite floor system.
+It’s a highly effective structural solution for multi-storey steel framed structures and metal / steel decking.
+It doesn’t necessarily have to be used as part of a composite floor system.
 On its own it can act purely as permanent formwork for non-composite, fully reinforced concrete slabs, again avoiding the use of traditional removable propping systems.

 There are numerous other benefits of composite steel or metal deck floor systems.